 Looking ahead, with dedicated core funding now in place for outreach, we will be partnering with others to develop a programme to support farmers and growers move towards low emissions farming.
 More details will be provided on this page in due course.

 Supporting MPI outreach objectives

 In addition to core-funded activities, the NZAGRC is funded by MPI to provide specific outreach services to the primary sector, including:

 - Developing and managing the Ag Matters website – a comprehensive source of plain-English information, videos and other resources for farmers and growers on climate change, agricultural greenhouse gases, soil carbon and current and future options for reducing farm-sourced emissions.

 - Delivering climate change training for rural professionals, in partnership with Phil Journeaux at AgFirst, and the New Zealand Institute of Primary Industry Management (NZIPIM).
-To find a training event near you, check the NZIPIM events page.
-Two types of training are offered:

 - Writing articles for rural media explaining the science behind the main agricultural greenhouse gases and soil carbon, and current options for reducing emissions and increasing carbon sequestration in the soil.